 Yep.
 It's official.
-Loki season 2 is actually happening, and we just learned about a new cast member.
+Loki season 2 is coming soon (well, not soon-soon, time is funny).
 For the first time in the Marvel Disney Plus shows, the folks at Disney have gone out of their way to not just hint at a second season, but let us know that it's coming.
 But Loki's director won't be coming back for this new batch of episodes, and she's revealed a little about what's been left on the cutting room floor.

 Beware SPOILERS below folks.
 As you may guess, this article will go over the events of the Loki season 1 finale, and how they will likely lead into what's to come.
 Safe to say that we're plenty excited about the potential for Loki season 2, especially considering what we still want from the show.